Talal52/Golang_Tasks/Task2/README.md

 # Task2
 ## Question
-Implement Fuction reverse which with get input from user in a slice and reverse that slice.
+Implement Fuction reverse which will get input from user in a slice and reverse that slice.